Foursquare Church: Sexual abuse allegations

-Over the years Foursquare church has been accused sexual abuse numerous times which has resulted in many lawsuits against the church.
+Over the years Foursquare church has been accused of sexual abuse numerous times which has resulted in many lawsuits against the church.

 In the 1990s in Beaverton, Oregon, Matt Davis, a teenager alleged he was sexually molested at a Foursquare Church by Raymond Martin Johnson, a former doctor and Foursquare member.
-Previously in 1971 Johnson had served 6 years probation for having sex with a underage boy.
+Previously in 1971 Johnson had served 6 years probation for having sex with an underage boy.
 Despite the church being aware of Johnson's prior charges he was still allowed by the church to work as a volunteer and Foursquare youth events at his home.
 In 2012, Davis sued the church for $1 million in damages for mental, emotion and psychical distress.
 The suit was later settled out of court.

-In 2007, two men and a woman filed a lawsuit against Foursquare pastor Darrell Roberts and his 2 sons alleging that Robert’s sons had sexually abused them when they were children.
+In 2007, two men and a woman filed a lawsuit against Foursquare pastor Darrell Roberts and his 2 sons alleging that Robert's sons had sexually abused them when they were children.
 The suit sought $8.4 million in damages against foursquare alleging that Roberts and his superiors failed to supervise his sons contact with children, report the crimes or express any concern to church members.
 However, the suit was dismissed.
 In 2017, Mary Ellen Wright alleged in a lawsuit that in 2000 youth minister Charles Price had repeatedly sexually abused her including inappropriate touching her and forcing her to perform oral sex.

-In March, 2019, Godly Response to Abuse in the Christian Environment, a Christian organization that combats sexual abuse received a complaint directed against executive pastor Mike Larkin.
+In March 2019, Godly Response to Abuse in the Christian Environment, a Christian organization that combats sexual abuse received a complaint directed against executive pastor Mike Larkin.
 Heidi Cooper, a pastor and member of foursquare church alleged in the complaint that he had repeatedly sent her sexually explicit on Facebook Messenger over the course of 3 years.
-Another women accused Larkin of gazing at women’s breasts and discussing sex and masturbation.
+Another woman accused Larkin of gazing at women's breasts and discussing sex and masturbation.
 In December 2019, Larkin resigned and was given $99,000 severance pay.
 In 2022, Barry Buzza, a former President of the Foursquare Church in Canada, was sued for sexual abuse by a former Foursquare member.
-The former member also alleged that Buzza subjected her to “psychological, spiritual, and sexual grooming, abuse and exploitation".
+The former member also alleged that Buzza subjected her to "psychological, spiritual, and sexual grooming, abuse and exploitation".